 It all began at a 3,000 watt FM station in Sullivan, Illinois in the summer of ’76.
 That was my first paid broadcasting job and I’ve been on the air (and getting paid) since.
 As a child growing up in Marquette Heights, I loved watching weather and I dreamed of being on Peoria radio and TV and my dreams came true.
 I’ve been Chief Meteorologist at 25 News since October of 2009 after making the jump from WMBD where I worked 23 years.
-I’ve been in local radio and TV for 43 years and I started my weather career in 1988.
+I’ve been in local radio and TV over 45 years and I started my weather career in 1988.

 I was born in Cairo, Illinois and graduated high school in Herrin, Illinois but I’ve lived most of my life in the Peoria area.

 My wife Linda and I have been married 45 years and our son, Ian and daughter-in-law, Brianna, are teachers.
 We have 3 grand doggies: Willow and Winnie.